coqui-ai/STT/README.rst

 To run the model, click on Fabs_version_train_your_first_coqui_STT_model.ipynb To run the original model, go to the folder "Notebooks" and choose the following: Train your first 🐸 STT model In both cases the model can be opened by clicking "Open in Colab"

+The dataset used is data from Mozilla Common Voice, but retrieved from HuggingFace.
+It consists of English spoken audio and the transcribed sentences, but only for validated output.

+The model used only made use of a single file.
+To make it useful for multiple files many iteration processes where added for the downloading stage.
 ---------------

 .. image:: images/coqui-STT-logo-green.png